xvila/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

 >> I will be using Vim for my terminal editor.
 I chose vim because it is simple but also very powerful.
 It is also easier to configure than emacs and is available on every unix system.
-You can also use vim keybindings in many gui text editors so it just seems like a good choice.

 --